 Instead I wish they’d take the posture that if it’s on TV it can’t be that good.
 So much of what our culture yells to you about your body and your value and beauty is just plain wrong.
 Those models don’t have it easier or better than you or I do.
 Nor do they lead charmed and happy lives because they wear a size zero.
 That’s not to say that all models are unhappy.
 But, rather that being loved for your physical appearance feels lonely and hollow.

 Beauty lies to us about these things.
 We just have to make sure not to believe it.

 My sweet, sweet girl, God created you with a far greater purpose than to have a hot body for men to ogle.
 I pray that you will always know your value is securely found in his sacrifice for you and not in how you can “rock” a bikini.

 I pray that he will protect you from the lies of the enemy that tell you otherwise.

 Are you raising a confident daughter?
-Take the “Raising Confident Daughters” Quiz by clicking on the link below!
+Take the “Raising Confident Daughters” Quiz by putting your email below!